TodePond/TodePondDotCom/wikiblogarden/genocide/line/readme.md

 *Some people* out there have been saying that time is a circle, a flat circle.

 They think that everything that happens has happened before, and will happen again, at least in some form.
 They think that our world has a habit of repeating itself.
-They think that we're cursed with eternal repetition.
+They think that we're "cursed with eternal repetition".

 But...